 A political candidate committed to the principal tenets of a political party may not always explain the implications of his or her party commitment to the voters in full detail.
 Adele Richardson, for example, is a minor-party candidate in contention for a seat on the school board.
 She is not likely to inform conservative voters in her district that the national leadership of her party has recently recommended that school curricula be more closely monitored by agencies of the federal government.

-Which of the following is NOT assumed or implied by the passage above?
+Each of the following is assumed in the argument above EXCEPT:

-C. All candidates for such community positions as membership on the school board must have commitments to national parties.
+(C) All candidates for such community positions as membership on the school board must have commitments to national parties.
+CORRECT

 (D) Conservatives in Adele Richardson's district do not support federal intervention in decisions made by community school officials. >>>> Obviously, that's why Adele Richardson is not telling voters about the party position.

 (E) Voters in Adele Richardson's district are not fully aware of the policy statements made by the national leadership of her party.>>>> Obviously,Voters are not aware, otherwise complete argument doesn't make any sense..!!